hananbenshabat/OpenGL-Project/README.md

 # OpenGL-Project
-3d train crossing a bridge, written in c++ - course project, afeka college
+3D train crossing a bridge - Course Project - Afeka College Developed without a game engine using C++ and OpenGL